 This workout will force you to put maximum effort into each set.

-But my theory is, that you should do as much reps as you can, in one go, until you form breaks.
+What does it mean?
+I was confused too.
+But my theory is, that you should do as many reps as you can, in one go, until you form breaks.
+No pauses between reps.

-Workouts are mainly focused on building pull ups and dips strength, as they are the hardest exercises a beginner will face.
+Workouts are mainly focused on building pull-ups and dips strength, as they are the hardest exercises a beginner will face.

 Fat Burning days:

+Fat burning workouts are pretty useless.
+I mean, I clearly see the point of doing cardio.
 But as a beginner, I want to build muscle and be stronger, not to do bicycles 6 times in one hour.